Sanofi Mentorship Program Offers Guidance for Students

 After coming to the US from Nigeria in 2014, Janet Adeleke felt she needed some extra help navigating college life and transitioning into the professional world.
 The Raritan Valley Community College student has found the help she needed thanks to the Sanofi US Corporate Mentor Program, which connects RVCC students with industry professionals to enhance their educational experience.

 “Being new to the country, I knew that I needed someone to help me interact with people in a professional setting,” says the Hillsborough resident.
-The Nursing major, who is the first in her family to attend college, plans to graduate from RVCC in May.
+The Nursing major is the first in her family to attend college.

 Adeleke’s mentor in the program is Filomena Masullo, Lead New Hire Orientation, Sanofi Business Services – North America.
 Masullo, who has 38 years of corporate experience, says because she never attended college she “had to work twice as hard as everyone else” to succeed professionally.
 The Basking Ridge resident therefore emphasizes to her mentee “the importance of going to school and getting an education so you can set your career goals.”